{/*

 Overview: HomeHero was a non-medical home care provider using technology and human compassion as its pillars.
 It was an extension of the health system into the home.

-HomeHero provided premium, high-quality home care to individual sand their loved ones featuring trained, licensed and bonded W-2 employees, and featured $4 million in insurance coverage.
-The goal was to partner with insurance companies for help in covering the costs so as to reduce the risk of hospitalization, thereby lowering insurances costs and expenses.
+HomeHero provided premium, high-quality home care to individuals and their loved ones, featuring trained, licensed and bonded W-2 employees and $4 million in insurance coverage.
+The goal was to partner with insurance companies to help cover the costs so as to reduce the risk of hospitalization, thereby lowering insurance costs and expenses.
 Despite this vision, the company couldn’t be saved.

-Closing Reason(s): CEO Kyle Hill announced the shut-down of HomeHero ina Medium blog post.Hill claimed the reason for HomeHero’s closing was the result of switching caregivers from 1099 to W2 status.
-As a result, the company lost its core identity which, in turn, cost them their business.
+Closing Reason(s): CEO Kyle Hill announced HomeHero's shut-down in a Medium blog post.Hill claimed the company’s closing was due to switching caregivers from 1099 to W2 status.
+As a result, the company lost its core identity, which, in turn, cost it its business.

 4. BLAB: